 Personal injury claims typically break down to four elements: duty, breach, causation, and damages.
 Car accident claims, for example, turn on everyone’s duty to drive reasonably and follow traffic safety laws.
 If a person drives negligently, they have breached that duty.
 If their negligence causes an accident and that accident hurts a victim, the victim has the right to sue for the injury they suffer (their damages).
 However, different states have different laws that affect the rights of plaintiffs and defendants under specific circumstances.
-Below, we discuss some of the key differences between Oregon law, Washington law, and the law in other states concerning personal injury matters.
-Call a knowledgeable Portland and Vancouver personal injury lawyer if you have been hurt due to someone else’s negligence in Oregon or Washington State.
+Below, we discuss Washington Law concerning personal injury matters.
+Call a knowledgeable Vancouver personal injury lawyer if you have been hurt due to someone else’s negligence in Washington State.

 Washington, on the other hand, uses a system of “pure” comparative negligence.
 In Washington, a plaintiff can recover even if a judge or jury finds them more than 50 percent at fault.
 A plaintiff with $10,000 in damages who is found to be 60 percent responsible for the accident can still collect 40 percent, or $4,000.
 The defendant, of course, may be able to counterclaim for any injuries they suffered as a result of the plaintiff’s actions.

 The “statute of limitations” refers to the time limit for filing a lawsuit.
 Every state places a time limit on bringing personal injury claims.
 The time frame may differ depending on the type of claim or the nature of the injury or accident.